-VOA contractors employed by Netcom or Technologist should advise the respective on-site managers from each company when they receive offers of work outside VOA.
-Contractors must also send their requests to VOA Program Manager Brandon Garner (1996) and Steven Springer and Steven Springer
+VOA contractors employed by the employee management firms should advise the respective on-site managers from each company when they receive offers of work outside VOA.
+Contractors must also send their requests to the respective VOA Program Manager responsible for their language service, and to Steven Springer (sspringer@voanews.com).